TheCarsonWest/TheCarsonWest.github.io/test/content/Representing a Categorical Variable with Graphs.md

 1.  **Label Axes**: The horizontal axis (x-axis) lists the categories of the variable.
 The vertical axis (y-axis) is labeled with "Count," "Frequency," "Relative Frequency," or "Percent."
 2.  **Scale Vertical Axis**: Choose an appropriate scale for the vertical axis, starting from 0.
 3.  **Draw Bars**: For each category, draw a bar whose height matches its count or percentage.
 4.  **Separate Bars**: Leave spaces between the bars to indicate that the categories are distinct and not on a continuous scale.
-This is a key distinction from [[Representing a Quantitative Variable with Graphs#Histograms|Histograms]], where bars touch.
+This is a key distinction from Representing a Quantitative Variable with Graphs#Histograms|Histograms, where bars touch.

 ### Example: Preferred Pet
 Let's consider the distribution of preferred pets among a sample of 20 students.